akashmuna/OktaSSO/converterccs/README.md

 This component package is ready to run as a local development service.
-Once the service starts you may use a local tunnel, such as [`ngrok`](https://ngrok.com/), and configure an _External_ Service to connect the components to your Skill
+Once the service starts you may use a local tunnel, such as [`ngrok`](https://ngrok.com/), and configure an _External_ Service to connect the components to your Skill.

 ```shell
 npm start